 The Tung-O Ancient Trail is a 15km coastal walk between Tai O and Tung Chung and one of the city’s best-known walking and hiking trails.

-From Tai O, the route follows east shore of the Tai O creek flowing through the village.
+From Tai O, the route follows the east shore of the Tai O creek flowing through the village.
 To reach the trail from the Tai O bus Terminal, head towards the fishing village then walk along Kat Hing Street towards the direction of Sun Ki Street which is done by crossing a small footbridge.

 Arriving at the coast of Lantau, the pathway runs opposite the Yeung Hau Temple.
-Continue along the pathway, passing the Lantau North Obelisk sign to enter Tung-O Ancient trail.
+Continue along the pathway, passing the Lantau North Obelisk sign to enter the Tung-O Ancient trail.

 Once we reached Sham Wat Village, we rested awhile and had some cold beancurd dessert at one of the houses that has a small, simple cafe catering to hikers and bikers.

 We continued to walk along the paved road that passes areas with small farms, some still occupied, some abandoned.
-There are old orchards, old fields, trees – making for a pleasant rural landscape.
+There are old orchards, old fields, and trees – making for a pleasant rural landscape.

 Passing another village along the Tung-O Ancient Trail is San Tau.
-In the village, you can find a small store to buy some hydration or snacks, even a public toilet is available.
+In the village, you can find a small store to buy some hydration or snacks, and even a public toilet is available.